 CT Bites reviewed Elm on Opening Night where appetizers such as slow braised octopus, a trio of hamachi, local lettuces and roots, and soft egg ravioli with three different fillings were served.
 Although I have not had the chance to try Elm yet, I hope to soon.

 Harvest Supper in New Canaan, CT, opened four years ago by restaurateurs Jack and Grace Lamb (of Manhattan’s Jewel Bako and Jack’s Luxury Oyster Bar), features an ever-rotating menu of dishes offered in both “small plate” and entree-sized portions.
-Harvest Supper was featured by Gourmet when they first opened.
+Harvest Supper was featured by Gourmet when they first opened. (now closed)

-Le Farm and its sister restaurant, The Whelk, are both located in Westport, CT, and support local farmers and seafood specialists in Connecticut as much as possible.
+Le Farm (now closed) and its sister restaurant, The Whelk, are both located in Westport, CT, and support local farmers and seafood specialists in Connecticut as much as possible.
 The Whelk features seafood as you might guess.
 I’ve eaten at Le Farm once and the food was excellent.
 This plate of Fresh Heirloom Tomatoes and Farro with Pickled Onions, and Shaved Squash with pine nuts and fresh mint represent some of the simply prepared, vibrant dishes that Le Farm has to offer.

 For all things food about Connecticut, pick up a copy of Patricia Brooks’ Food Lovers’ Guide to Connecticut.
 You’ll find information on local food festivals, local producers of regional delicacies, farm stands, and more.